qouteall/imm_ptl_wiki_copy/Alternate-Dimensions.md

 |immersive_portals:alternate4| Full of crazy world generation errors|
 |immersive_portals:alternate5| Void|

+You can use a bed to record spawn point in alternate dimensions.
+(Sleeping in nether biome can still lead to an explosion.)

 ## Details of alternate4 dimension
 Alternate4 dimension is very chaotic.
 For every 4x4 chunks region in this dimension, the world generation follows a randomly generated math expression.
 The terrain exists from y=0 to y=128.